polarweasel/blog/content/posts/pregnancy-not-turning-minds-to-mush-study.md

 Best headline I’ve seen in a while!

-Also, the money quote: “Our research suggests that although women â€“ and their partners â€“ think there may be a link between brain capacity and pregnancy and motherhood, there are certainly no permanent ones that we can find…”
+Also, the money quote: “Our research suggests that although women&mdash;and their partners&mdash;think there may be a link between brain capacity and pregnancy and motherhood, there are certainly no permanent ones that we can find…”